Our team can help you understand your semen analysis results

 Semen analyses are best performed after two to five days of no ejaculation.
 An interval greater than seven days is not recommended because sperm start to degrade, and the degrading sperm can damage good, functional sperm.

-Reviewing semen analysis results
+Reviewing your semen analysis with a fertility doctor

 Your semen analysis results will include information on several aspects of your sample.